-- (a) a Member admits to a charge under section 142; or - (b) a Member is ruled by the Supreme Court to have vacated his or her seat.
+(a) a Member admits to a charge under section 142; or

-144. Notice of vacation of seat as a result of a court proceeding:

-- (1) The Registrar of the Supreme Court must: - (a) within 48 hours after a Member is adjudged a bankrupt; or - (b) after a Member has been convicted in a jurisdiction of an offence punishable by death or by imprisonment for a term of 4 years or more; or notify the fact to the Speaker, or to the Deputy Speaker if there is no Speaker or if the Speaker is absent from Samoa.
+- (b) a Member is ruled by the Supreme Court to have vacated his or her seat. - 144.
+Notice of vacation of seat as a result of a court proceeding: - (1) The Registrar of the Supreme Court must: - (a) within 48 hours after a Member is adjudged a bankrupt; or - (b) after a Member has been convicted in a jurisdiction of an offence punishable by death or by imprisonment for a term of 4 years or more; or - (c) after a Member has been convicted of a corrupt practice, notify the fact to the Speaker, or to the Deputy Speaker if there is no Speaker or if the Speaker is absent from Samoa.